 - Follow the recipe exactly and use the correct measurements.

-- Make sure the eggs, butter, and cream cheese are at room temperature.
+- Ensure the eggs, butter, and cream cheese are at room temperature.

-- Add the eggs one a time, making sure the egg is incorporated before adding the next one.
+- Add the eggs one at a time, ensuring the egg is incorporated before adding the next one.

 - After the dry ingredients are added, be careful not to overmix.